GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 ### 4.2.3.
 Vision Transformer (ViT) for Facial Expression Recognition
 The Vision Transformer (ViT) for Facial Expression Recognition is a cutting-edge model fine-tuned on the FER2013 dataset for the task of emotion recognition [@todor_pakov_2024].
 It leverages the **vit-base-patch16-224-in21k** architecture, a pre-trained Vision Transformer initially trained on ImageNet and adapted for facial emotion classification.
 The model achieves notable accuracies of **71.13% on the validation set** and **71.16% on the test set**, demonstrating its effectiveness in recognizing seven discrete emotion categories: Angry, Disgust, Fear, Happy, Sad, Surprise, and Neutral.

 The ViT model processes input images by splitting them into fixed-sized patches.
 These patches undergo an embedding phase initiated by a convolutional layer with a 16x16 kernel and a stride of 16x16.
 The resulting embeddings are then enriched with positional embeddings and projected into a 768-dimensional feature space.
 This sequence of embedded patches is processed through 11 Transformer Encoder layers, allowing the model to capture complex spatial relationships within the images.
-For the emotion classification task, the final output layer is a fully connected linear layer with eight dimensions, corresponding to the emotional categories.
+For the emotion classification task, the final output layer is a fully connected linear layer with seven dimensions, corresponding to the emotional categories.

 To prepare the images for input into the model, several preprocessing steps are applied: